Aarception/Mo-information-security-portfolio/README.md

        - It is for general reading, novel literary form
     - The Annotated Correspondence is for industry
        - Academia, law, societies, and justice studies, so Law school, Business school
-    - The Complete dataset will be leased to ML/LLM training
+    - The Complete dataset will be leased to ML/LLM training and Governance work/studies
        - For Think Tanks, Legal cases,bar research, AI alignment, Algorithmic governance, etc

 There is no negotiation.
 This is what I plan to do and I want it to be known.
 It is time for me to profit, too.